 Skott and Shawna from Get Up And Globe just started traveling together in June of 2010.
 Their long-term travel started with looking for a honeymoon destination, but the wheels were set in motion when they realized they wanted to spend time in more than just one location.

 Although they weren’t really nervous about traveling together for so long, they do think their travels have been a whole lot easier because, prior to this trip, they worked together.
 “Working together prepared us quite well.
 We got to know what makes the other person tick in challenging, high-tension situations,” they said.
 Skott and Shawna suggest that if you’re worried about spending so much time with your partner, all day every day, try “getting yourselves involved in an activity where you are stuck with each other for at least a few days without escape.
 For example, a week-long canoe trip or camping.”

 Whether you’re a couple who’s been traveling for two weeks or two years, there will always be lessons you can learn to strengthen your relationship.
 Skott and Shawna focus on communication and trust.
 “Communication is an area where we are absolutely continuing to grow.
 If one of us is getting annoyed, we are learning that it is better to explain why you are upset instead of keeping it bottled inside…We are learning we need to trust each other more.
 Whether it is planning a certain element of the trip, finding our way around a city, or even working on our blog, we need to recognize that the other person is just as competent, and that they need to be given a chance to show what they can do!”

 While Skott and Shawna said it took them some time to find their “travel legs,” they absolutely love that they “have someone else to share every incredible experience and every challenging moment with.
 We will share these moments forever.”

 Traveling with your loved one really is a very unique and rewarding experience.
-I know I wouldn’t change my travels with Anthony for anything.
+I know I wouldn’t trade my travels with Anthony for anything.